 Professionals interested in this apprenticeship programme do not have to pay towards their course since companies that pay into the government’s Apprenticeship Levy are able to fund their employees through this route.
 Businesses who do not pay into the Levy can still access 95 per cent of the cost through the government's co-investment funding.

 There are many benefits of an apprenticeship, including a full-time wage, learning alongside peers from industry and engaging in the wide-ranging architectural and critical spatial thinking that occurs within the LSA.

-Suitable for employed professionals who are ARB Part 1 validated, applicants need to be employed by a practice that will support their participation in the entire programme.
+The programme at DMU is suitable for employed professionals who are ARB Part 1 validated and applicants need to be employed by a practice that will support their participation in the entire programme.
 This includes an employment mentor who is an ARB Part 3 registered architect and regular meetings with workplace mentors who will help apprentices gain the professional skills they need.